adhamahmed4/Storefront/README.md

 The database schema and and API route information can be found in the [REQUIRMENTS.md](REQUIRMENTS.md)

 ## Installation Instructions
-This section contains all the packages used in this project and how to install them.
-However, you can fork this repo and run the following command at the root directory to install all packages.
+You can fork this repo and run the following command at the root directory to install all packages.

 `npm install`